garden-io/garden/docs/other-plugins/container.md

 ```

 In this example, we define a `db-migrate` action that executes `rake db:migrate` (which is commonly used for
-database migrations, but you can run anything you like of course).
+database migrations in Ruby, but you can run anything you like of course).
 The action has a dependency on the `my-database`
 deployment, so that Garden will make sure the database is deployed before running the migration job.

-One thing to note, is that `Run` actions should in most cases be _idempotent_, meaning that running the same `Run`
+One thing to note, is that `Run` actions should in most cases be _idempotent_, meaning that running the same Run
 action multiple times should be safe.
+This can be achieved by making sure that the script or tool your Run executes
+performs the relevant checks to decide if it should run (e.g. whether the DB exists and has the right schema already).

-See the [reference](../reference/action-types/Run/container.md#tasks) for all the configurable parameters
+See the [reference](../reference/action-types/Run/container.md#runs) for all the configurable parameters
 for `Run` actions of `container` type.

 ## Referencing from other actions